United Nations Office for Disaster Risk Reduction: Management

 UNDRR is led by the Special Representative of the Secretary-General for Disaster Risk Reduction.
 Mami Mizutori took up office in this role on 1 March 2018, succeeding Robert Glasser of Australia.
 Prior to this, the organization was led by Margareta Wahlström of Sweden, who was the first Special Representative of the Secretary-General for Disaster Risk Reduction and had been appointed in November 2008.
 Robert Glasser took up his post in January 2016.
 From 1999 to 2008, UNDRR had been led by a UN Director-level official, under the auspices of the United Nations Office for the Coordination of Humanitarian Affairs.

 The functions of the Special Representative of the Secretary-General for Disaster Risk Reduction include leading and overseeing UNDRR in the executions of its functions entrusted by the United Nations General Assembly, United Nations Economic and Social Council and the Hyogo Framework for Action (HFA) and its successor the Sendai Framework, as well as policy directions by the Secretary-General, overseeing the management of the Trust Fund for the International Strategy for Disaster Reduction, and carrying out high-level advocacy and resource mobilization activities for risk reduction and implementation.
 The Special Representative also ensures the strategic and operational coherence between disaster-reduction and humanitarian disaster preparedness and response activities, as well as socio-economic activities of the UN system and regional organizations.

 Risk knowledge

 Global Assessment Report

-The Global Assessment Report on Disaster Risk Reduction (GAR) is the United Nation’s biennial global review and analysis of the natural hazards that are affecting humanity.
+The Global Assessment Report on Disaster Risk Reduction (GAR) is the United Nations' biennial global review and analysis of the natural hazards that are affecting humanity.
 The GAR monitors risk patterns and trends and progress in disaster risk reduction while providing strategic policy guidance to countries and the international community.

 The Report is produced in collaboration and consultation with a wide range of stakeholders, including various UN agencies, governments, academic and research institutions, donors and technical organizations and specialists.

 The Global Assessment Report 2015 is titled "Making Development Sustainable: The Future of Disaster Risk Management" and reviews the disaster risk governance under the HFA and assess to what extent the expected outcome of the HFA has been achieved.
 The report can be accessed here Global Assessment Report 2015.